MrWrzosek/ApacheAirflow/README.md

 # Apache Airflow

-## Some Apache Airflow scripts reponsible for e.g. updating the OpenCitations dataset every month
+## Some Apache Airflow scripts reponsible for e.g. updating the OpenCitations snapshotevery month